github-libra/github-libra.github.io/_posts/2016-05-07-CSS-stacking-order.md

 ## Stacking with `z-index`

-`z-index` value is an integer(negative or positive), it only has effects when element is *positioned*.
+`z-index` value is an integer(negative or positive), it only has effects when an element is *positioned*.

 Consider the layers below: